Taludas/NoblesseOblige/README.md

 **With their permission - other modders assets:**

-- Imperial Cathedral originally ported by Fishboss from Anno 1404 with improved textures from shane868
+- Imperial Cathedral originally ported by Fishboss from Anno 1404
 - Reskinned Da Silva Portrait for the Landowner portrait by eadwearddemylae
 - Chapel originally ported by Fishboss from Anno 1404 with improved textures from shane868 and Lion
 - A modified version of xan (sealring) Metropolitan Hospital as a skin for the Landowner residence